 Whether a patient is undergoing a superficial, medium, or a deep chemical peel, process-wise, they can expect the same procedure.
 The only difference will be the type of acid solution used, the amount applied, and the time that it is left on the skin.
 Once the chemical reaches the target skin layers, a neutralizer will be applied to immediately stop the effects of the acid.

 Following treatment, the patient must allow the peeling process to occur naturally and do not assist in peeling or pulling at the skin.
 It is also extremely important to avoid sun exposure for a while after the treatment.
 Downtime after the procedure depends on the type of peel.
 There is no downtime for mild peels but for deep peels, the patient will be in a healing process for up to 14 days.

 The harsher the chemical peel, the more expensive the treatment will be, typically.
 Fees can range from $125 for mild peels to $6,000 for a deep peel.
 Although the milder chemical peels cost less, the number of sessions needed to maintain results can increase the long-term price.

 It is best to consult with your doctor to understand what peel will garner the best results and then decide if the price and downtime are acceptable.
-For those in the greater Houston area, Dr. Lapuerta and the Look Younger team are a fantastic option.
+For those in the greater Houston area, Dr. Lapuerta is a fantastic option.
 With over 20 years of experience and 20,000 surgeries to his name, Dr. Lapuerta will ensure a perfect chemical peel with no fuss.